Amritpal2001/drfdjango/README.md

 ```

 ## To update Customer's Profile
-* Send PUT request to : http://drfdjango.pythonanywhere.com/updatecustomer/ after logging in as a customer else it will give error
+* Send PATCH request to : http://drfdjango.pythonanywhere.com/updatecustomer/ after logging in as a customer else it will give error
 * Example Code
 ```
 {